andreoss/kernel-overlay/README.md

 Builds of the vanilla Linux kernel for Nix.

 Current releases are regularly pulled from https://kernel.org.
-Run the followin command to see exact versions.
+Run the following command to see the exact versions:

 ```sh
 nix flake show github:andreoss/kernel-overlay